-In addition to regular monthly coverage, you can take out insurance for just a few hours at a farmers’ market or for a weekend-long flower pop-up.
 In addition, you can add as many Additional Insureds as you need, and get as many Certificates of Insurance as you’d like—all for free.

 Are you selling flowers at a craft market or presenting at a floral expo?
 In order to be approved as a vendor, you may need to show proof of insurance.
 With fast, flexible coverage from Thimble, you can show it to them right away.
-You can also download your Certificate of Insurance before your coverage is set to begin.
+You can also download your Certificate of Insurance (COI) before your coverage is set to begin.
 Schedule your coverage for any date up to six months in advance.
 If you’re rained out, cancel your policy penalty-free, up to 1 hour before your coverage is set to begin.

 Making changes to your policy is as easy as keeping pansies.
 With the Thimble app, you can add and modify Additional Insureds as often as you need to (for free).